rossetti/KSLBook/docs/07-Chapter7.md

 A capacity schedule provides a start time for the schedule.
 That is, the time after the start of the replication for which the schedule starts and the items on the schedule get processed.
 In the example, the starting time of the schedule is specified in the constructor of `CapacitySchedule` as 0.0.
 Then, the `addItem` method is used to add capacity values and duration values (pairs).
 In the example, notice that the capacity can be 0 for different segments of time and that a capacity change rule is specified when indicating that the resource uses the schedule.

 If the capacity is increased over its current value and there are no pending changes, then the capacity is immediately increased and requests that are waiting for the resource will be processed to receive allocations from the resource.
+The requests that are waiting for the resource are only considered for allocations if the queue that they are waiting within is registered with the resource.
+If the resource is an instance of the `ResourceWithQ` class or if it has been added to a `ResourcePoolWithQ` instance, then the registration of the queue instances will automatically occur.
+However, if the modeler uses a `seize()` function with an arbitrary request queue instance supplied, then that queue will only be notified if the queue is registered with the resource.
+The `registerCapacityChangeQueue()` function of the `Resource` class can be used to perform the registration.
+There is a corresponding function to undo the registration.

+Because there can be one or more queues registered on a resource to react to the capacity increase, a rule can be specified to indicate the order of notification.
+This is accomplished with an instance that implements the `RequestQueueNotificationRuleIfc` interface.
+A `RequestQueueNotificationRuleIfc` promises to supply an iterator over the registered queues.
+The default request queue notification rule is to notify the queues in the order in which they were registered.
+The user may want to change this via a specification of the `initialRequestQueueNotificationRule` property of the `Resource` class.
+For example, different rules may want to consider queues for the allocation based on some prioritization scheme.
+The requests in the queues are processed until there are none to consider or if the capacity increase is used up.

 If the capacity is decreased from its current value, then the amount of the decrease is first filled from idle units.
 If there are not enough idle units to complete the decrease, then the change is processed according to the capacity change rule.
+Registered queues are also notified if the decrease in capacity causes the resource to become inactive.
+In this situation, the entity associated with the request is notified to possibly take action because its request would be in a queue for the upcoming inactive period.

 The following discusses the two capacity change rule options available within the KSL.

 Ignore